Top 5 Whole Life Companies for Infinite Banking

 - From years 20-40, Lafayette Life lags both Penn and Mass Mutual substantially.

-Below is the middle-of-the-road 47-year-old example showing every carrier’s optimized 7-pay policy, designed with each Whole Life company’s least amount of Base Policy and maximum allowable amount of Paid-Up Additions:
+Below is the 47-year-old example showing every carrier’s optimized 7-pay policy, designed with each Whole Life company’s least amount of Base Policy and maximum allowable amount of Paid-Up Additions:

 The patterns in this 47-year-old example are very similar to the results seen in both the 37-year-old and the 57- year-old.
 You can see all age-based case studies in our annual Whole Life update video at the top of the page.